|Nutrition Facts (per serving)|

 Gather the ingredients.

 Combine chocolate chips and unsweetened chocolate in a large microwave-safe bowl.
 Microwave chocolates in 30-second increments until melted, stirring after every 30 seconds to prevent overheating.

 Once chocolate is melted, add marshmallow cream, water, and vanilla.
-Stir until everything is well mixed and the streaks of marshmallow cream disappear.
+Stir until everything is well mixed.

-Scrape fudge into an 8 x 8-inch pan lined with waxed paper or foil and press it into an even layer.
+Scrape fudge into an 8 x 8-inch pan lined with waxed paper or foil and press into an even layer.
 Press a layer of cling wrap on top.
-Refrigerate it until it is firm enough to cut, about 1 hour.
+Refrigerate until it is firm enough to cut, about 1 hour.

-Take fudge from the pan and slice it in half, then cut each half into 8 thin rectangles, about 1 x 4 inches long.
+Take fudge from pan and slice in half, then cut each half into 8 thin rectangles, about 1 x 4 inches long.

-Dust your hands with cocoa powder, then roll the rectangles between your palms to round them out and make them cylinder shaped.
-Place the cylinders on a baking sheet lined with waxed paper or parchment, and if they have softened during the rolling process, refrigerate until firm.
+Dust hands with cocoa powder, then roll rectangles between palms to round them out and make them cylinder shaped.
+Place cylinders on a baking sheet lined with waxed paper or parchment, and if they have softened during the rolling process, refrigerate until firm.

-Place the red candy coating (candy wafers/confectionary coating) in a microwave-safe bowl and microwave in 30-second increments, stirring after every 30 seconds to prevent overheating.
+Place red candy coating in a microwave-safe bowl and microwave in 30-second increments, stirring after every 30 seconds to prevent overheating.
 Stir until melted and smooth.

-Take a toothpick and poke a hole in the top of each cylinder, wiggling the toothpick a bit to widen the hole.
-This is where the licorice will be inserted later, so make it large enough for the licorice string to fit in.
+Take a toothpick and poke a hole in top of each cylinder, wiggling toothpick a bit to widen the hole.
+This is where licorice will be inserted later, so make it large enough for licorice to fit in.

-Snip the licorice into 16 small pieces, each about an inch long.
+Snip licorice into 16 small pieces, each about an inch long.